Trump loses bid to delay hush money trial pending gag order appeal | Politics

 Trump loses bid to delay hush money trial pending gag order appeal

+Trump's lawyers did not immediately respond to a request for comment.
+A separate judge on Monday denied Trump's request to delay the trial while he tries to move the case out of heavily Democratic Manhattan.
+His lawyers said a survey of Manhattan residents they conducted showed 61% of respondents thought Trump was guilty and 70% had a negative opinion of him.

-The Republican presidential candidate's lawyers said at the hearing that Justice Juan Merchan's order restricting his public comments should be modified to let him respond to public criticism leveled by potential witnesses in the case.
-"The First Amendment harms arising from this gag order right now are irreparable," Trump's attorney Emil Bove said during the hearing.
+At Tuesday's hearing, Trump's lawyer Emil Bove said Justice Juan Merchan's order restricting his public comments should be modified to let him respond to public criticism leveled by potential witnesses in the case.
+"The First Amendment harms arising from this gag order right now are irreparable," Bove said.

-Merchan imposed the order last month barring him from verbal attacks on potential witnesses, court staff and individual prosecutors after finding Trump made statements in various legal cases that the judge called "threatening, inflammatory" and "denigrating."
+Merchan imposed the order last month barring Trump from verbal attacks on potential witnesses, court staff and individual prosecutors after finding he made statements in various legal cases that the judge called "threatening, inflammatory" and "denigrating."
 The judge expanded the order to cover his relatives and those of Manhattan District Attorney Alvin Bragg after Trump disparaged Merchan's daughter online.

 He also said his office had to increase security due to Trump's statements, and that potential witnesses were reluctant to testify because of Trump's comments.
 "They know what their names in the press may lead to," Wu said.
 "This is a pattern of misconduct that causes predictable, terrifying consequences."